Electrical and Information Technology

 Current research projects include data and image compression, coding theory, cryptology, modulation and access methods, signal processing, model-based diagnostics (artificial intelligence, AI) and computer systems for search engines and other information systems.

-Some thirty-five employees work at the division.
-Courses are given in the programmes for Computer Science, Electrical Engineering, Industrial Management and Engineering, Engineering Mathematics and Information & Communication Engineering.
+Around 35 employees work at the division.
+Courses are given in the programmes of Computer Science, Electrical Engineering, Industrial Management and Engineering, Engineering Mathematics and Information & Communication Engineering.

 Keywords: information technology, communication systems, coding theory, ASDL technology, data security, cryptology, data compression, image compression, computer systems, search engines, data transmission, model-based diagnostics and alarn clean-up and maintenance

-Communication Systems applies an all-embracing systems perspective to digital communication systems that include a substantial amount of software.
-Research follows two main directions, telecommunication systems and software systems.
+Communication Systems applies an all-embracing systems perspective to digital communication which include a substantial amount of software.
+Research follows two main directions; telecommunication systems and software systems.

 About 30 people are employed at the division.
-Courses are given mainly in the programmes for Computer Science, Electrical Engineering and Information and Communication Engineering, and some in Industrial Management and Engineering.
+Courses are mainly given in the programmes of Computer Science, Electrical Engineering and Information and Communication Engineering, and some in Industrial Management and Engineering.

-Telecommunication Systems saknas i listan focuses mainly on issues of capacity in the design of various systems, e.g. fixed telephony, data transmission, the Internet, mobile telephony, wireless networks, broadband, etc.
+Telecommunication Systems focuses mainly on issues of capacity in the design of various systems, e.g. fixed telephony, data transmission, the Internet, mobile telephony, wireless networks, broadband, etc.

 Keywords: mobile systems, GSM, 3G, 4G, data transmission, broadband, the Internet, fixed telephony, IP telephony, communication protocols, Bluetooth, wireless networks